x13-me/armbian-init/original_structure.md

   - notify user of detected timezone
   - set `response` var to Y
 - otherwise set `response` to `SET_LANG_BASED_ON_LOCATION`
-- check if `response` is *no*
+- check if `response` is _no_
   - unset `CCODE` and `TZDATA`
 - - all of this should be skipped if it's not supposed to be set
 - - the following can be replaced with a single call to configng
 - get locales
 - check `PRESET_LOCALE` is unset
-  - prompt user to select from list of possible locales, unsorted
+  - prompt user to select from list of possible locales
   - - surely there's an interactive?
+- sets `LOCALES` to a single value
+- check for `*Skip*` in `LOCALES`
+  - if `PRESET_TIMEZONE` unset, prompt to `tzselect`
+  - - we can still hook tzselect, or configng
+  - if set, set `TZDATA`
+  - set timezone
+  - reconfigure dpkg for new timezone
+  - change default loacle
+  - generate locales
+  - set detected locale environment variables
+  - - only set in `.{bash,xsession}rc`, not `.zshrc`
+  - - we should probably set this through `/etc/profile`
+  - - see `man profile`

 ### `add_profile_sync_settings`